tophat/getting-started/new-repository-kit/README.md

 ## Keeping track of contributors

 Contributor credit can be managed easily using [All Contributors Bot](https://allcontributors.org/), which is already set up for the organization.
-Simply call "@all-contributors please add <user> for <contribution type>" in a comment for the bot to open a PR to adjust the contributors' table in the README.
+Simply call `@all-contributors please add <user> for <contribution type>` in a comment for the bot to open a PR to adjust the contributors' table in the README.
 The table will be created if it doesn't exist yet.
 The list of contribution types can be found [here](https://allcontributors.org/docs/en/emoji-key).

 ## Help make this starting kit better